 I stared up at the looming edifice in the crisp winter afternoon.
 I found it hard to believe that this was my house now, that after all these years I was returning as its master.
 The circumstances weren’t at all what I’d wanted, but then again, what had I expected?
 There was no other way.

 “My house,” I muttered.
 How many times had I called it that as a child?
 Yet now, to actually utter the words felt wrong.
 They held a new meaning, a meaning that didn’t seem at all right.

 There was a loud clatter as Mike slid open the door of the moving van.
 “Let’s get started,” he said.

 The entryway smelled strongly of dust, and beneath that was a subtle odor that I recognized immediately.
-Every house has a peculiar scent, one that you can detect on any of its residents and that defines the family.
+Every house has a peculiar scent, one you can detect on any of its residents and that defines the family.
 This was my smell, my family’s smell.
 It smelled like home.

 Leaving the front door open for my friends as they began carting in furniture, I strode down the hallway, pausing at each door as I searched for the right key to open it.
 Once I was done with the first floor, I headed upstairs.
-There were five bedrooms up there, and a bathroom.
+There were five bedrooms up there and a bathroom.
 Once more I worked my way down, unlocking doors until I came to the last room on the right, the master bedroom.
 I got as far as putting the key to the lock when I paused.
 This was where it had happened.
 I slowly withdrew my hand.
-There was no reason to go in there, no reason to disturb that room.
+There was no reason to go in there.
+No reason to disturb that room.

 “Well, you know how reliable they are,” answered Eric.
-“There’s no point working out in that, so we figured we’d just crash for a while and wait it out.”
+“There’s no point working in that, so we figured we’d just crash for a while and wait it out.”

 “Guess that’s what you get for moving so close to the Great Lakes,” said Ryan as we stared out the windows.
 “I hope your microwave made it inside.”